 The central systems include:

 Each retirement system has its own regulations, but all require medical evidence and documentation showing that your disability is permanent and prevents you from working in your current title.
+When applying, it is crucial to submit a complete application form and include all medical providers involved in your treatment to ensure your claim is fully supported.
+Completing all required forms and documentation is essential to avoid delays or issues with your claim.
 The application process can be incredibly daunting for Tier 3 through Tier 6 members, who face heightened scrutiny.

 Accidental vs. Ordinary Disability Retirement

 One of the first decisions you will need to make is whether to apply for Accidental Disability Retirement (ADR) or Ordinary Disability Retirement (ODR).
+Individuals who suffer from a disabling injury or illness may be entitled to different types of disability retirement benefits, depending on the circumstances.
 The benefits differ significantly depending on the type of disability and how it occurred.
+To explain, ADR is typically for those who become disabled due to a work-related accident, while ODR covers those who are disabled due to non-accidental causes.

 Accidental Disability Retirement (ADR)